tylertitsworth/5th-age-srd/Classes/Fighter.md

 ### Tactical Talent

-You gain a commander tactic as a bonus power.
+You gain a warlord tactic as a bonus power.

 ---

 #### Adventurer Feat

 You can substitute Intelligence for Dexterity or Constitution with your fighter maneuvers and Threatening class feature.
-You can substitute Intelligence for Charisma with the commander tactics gained through this talent.
+You can substitute Intelligence for Charisma with the warlord tactics gained through this talent.

 ---

 #### Champion Feat

-You can switch a fighter maneuver for a commander tactic two levels lower.
+You can switch a fighter maneuver for a warlord tactic two levels lower.

 ---